 As shown in the list above, earache is not always caused by a problem with the ear itself.
 Ear pain or discomfort may be due to a problem in another place, such as infections or disorders of the throat, mouth, or the joint in the jaw.
 This is known as referred pain.

-The eustachian tube links the middle part of each ear to the back of the throat.
-A function of the eustachian tube is to drain fluid that is produced in the middle ear.
+An important part of the proper functioning of the ear is the eustachian tube, which links the middle part of each ear to the back of the throat.
+The eustachian tube drains fluid that is produced in the middle ear.
 If the eustachian tube becomes blocked, fluid can build up and cause glue ear.
 This may lead to increased pressure behind the eardrum or an ear infection, which may be felt as pain or a blockage.

 Another function of the eustachian tube is to allow the equalisation of air pressure in the middle ear with the outside (i.e. atmospheric) pressure.
 If the eustachian tube becomes blocked the ear may not be able to equalise leading to increased pressure in the middle ear, which can cause pain or discomfort and possibly injury.

 Signs and symptoms

 Earache can be pain that is sharp, burning, dull, or throbbing.
 It can affect one or both ears.
-The pain may be intermittent (comes and goes) or constant.
+The pain may be constant, or come and go.
 Other signs and symptoms may be a feeling of pressure or blockage in the ear and muffled hearing.

 In infants and very young children, signs and symptoms indicating that they might have earache include: